mavera12/EHR/Generic-Module-Framework:-States.md

 Although the generic module framework supports a distinction between a condition's onset date and diagnosis date, currently only the diagnosis date is recorded.
 In the future, the `Synthea::Output::Record::condition` method should be updated to support an onset date.

-Currently, the generic module framework does not provide a way to resolve (or abate) conditions.
-There are two ways this could potentially be implemented in the future: (1) by introducing a `ConditionEnd` state (recommended), or (2) by introducing a property in `ConditionOnset` to indicate its intended duration.

 **Supported Properties**

 * **type**: must be "ConditionOnset" _(required)_